Usgupta/Castle-of-the-Dead/readme.md

 4. Here it is also used to express emotional elements, for example the pain sounds by player or enemy when they are killed

 ### Pink:

+#### Feature 59: Create a timer to add a time based challenge to the game.
+Timer available as UI

+1. A timer creates more urgency, keeping the player engaged
+2. In my current game, if the player does not move, then the game will not proceed, hence the timer helps in nudging the player to progress
+3. The timer is voluntarily short that it takes a few times to actually complete it within the time limit keeping the difficulty moderate

 #### Feature 71: Adopt modular design patterns for code organization for at least 10+ scripts